 Click Play to See This Peanut Butter Chocolate Shake Come Together

-- 1 tablespoon peanut butter powder (PBfit, or substitute 1 scant tablespoon peanut butter)
+1 tablespoon peanut butter powder (PBfit or 1 scant tablespoon peanut butter)

 Gather the ingredients.

 Combine all of the ingredients in a blender.
 Blend until smooth.

 Serve with a smoothie straw for easier drinking.